 Who We Are and What We Do

-The Wranglers are a fun and active plus level square dance club in North County San Diego.
+We are a fun and active plus level square dance club in North County San Diego.
 We dance at various Poway Unified School District schools on the third Friday or fourth Saturday of the month.

 The Wranglers host dances, including benefit dances for worthy organizations, and visit other clubs' dances.
 They also hold square dancing classes that start in the late summer of each year, running approximately nine months.